baldomarco/RESONATE_WP4/README.md

 5 different management narratives Climate Change Adaptation, Business As Usual, Bioeconomy (production oriented), Conservation (increase protection), Unmanaged.

 The first R scripts were needed to test the management algorithms.
 We run countless simulations to test and optimize all the required parameters to obtain a precise representation of our forest landscape (both in terms of management and in terms of forests ecological responses).
-It was important to evaluate if the developed management algorithms for the study (including many slviculture and management operations) were properly set and parametrised.
+It was important to evaluate if the developed management algorithms for the study (including many silviculture and management operations) were properly set and parametrised.

 Tests, statistics, output visualization.